Fast differentiation of hyperbolic chaos: Preparations

-A perhaps more familiar decomposition of linear response is to cancel the second summation in the shadowing contribution with half of terms in the unstable contribution, which gives a decomposition into stable and unstable contributions.
-However, computing the stable contribution requires computing oblique projection operators, which is twice the cost \re{of} computing the shadowing direction by the non-intrusive shadowing algorithm.
-Moreover, computing projections is not robust, because it requires making the artificial decision whether a Lyapunov vector is stable or unstable.
-Finally, for both decompositions, our algorithm for the unstable contribution is the same, which also requires computing a modified shadowing direction.
-Hence, there is no point in using a stable/unstable decomposition, since shadowing directions are computed anyway.
+We do not use the more familiar decomposition of the linear response into stable and unstable contributions.
+This is because computing the stable contribution requires computing oblique projections, which is twice the cost of computing the shadowing contribution by the nonintrusive shadowing algorithm; it is also not very robust.
+Moreover, for both decompositions, our algorithm for the unstable contribution is the same, which requires computing a modified shadowing vector anyway.

-\re{Another remark is that our results may hold beyond the strong assumptions on hyperbolicity.
-The two things that theorem~\ref{t:lra} and the algorithm actually depend on are the integrability of shadowing directions and renormalized second-order tangent solutions, which should be more abundant in applications than the strong hyperbolicity assumptions.
-Our work is essentially two new forms of the linear response formula, an expansion and a fast characterization, and their equivalence to other forms can be proved more easily than the equivalence between the formula and the true derivative.} Hence, there is a good chance that our results are correct whenever the linear response formula gives the correct sensitivity.
-It is mainly for the simplicity of discussions that we use strong assumptions on hyperbolicity.